 A Native Breed

 For those farms which enter into Natural England's stewardship schemes, the Wiltshire Horn is a listed native breed which qualifies for payments.
 With it's low maintenance and low input costs the breed is the ideal choice for such enterprises.

 For flock keepers who demand index recorded stock there is now a Wiltshire Horn recording programme in place.
 More information on this can be found on our BREED ENHANCEMENT page together with contact details of participating members.

 Want to buy Wiltshire Horns?

-In 2010 the Society's sales will be held at Gaerwen on 13th September and Stoneleigh on 18th September.
 Members advertise their stock on our STOCK FOR SALE page and for details of all our members, look on our LIST OF MEMBERS.
 When buying registered stock ensure that you obtain ear tag numbers and flock book numbers of each animal.
-Further guidance can be found in our Responsibility for Registration of Sheep Notice which ca be found on the DOWNLOADS Page.
+Further guidance can be found in our Responsibility for Registration of Sheep Notice which can be found on the DOWNLOADS Page.